 An experienced foreclosure defense attorney is essential to defending a foreclosure suit in Florida.
 Regardless of the reason for your foreclosure, options are available.
 Consider how the experience of Justin R. Payne, developed over a career practicing in Florida foreclosure laws can help you fight foreclosure.
-Contact us today to schedule a free consultation to discuss your case with an experienced Florida foreclosure attorney.
+Contact us today to schedule a consultation to discuss your case with an experienced Florida foreclosure attorney.

 Options are available to provide help if you are facing foreclosure.
 Foreclosure defense attorney, Justin R. Payne, can provide a strategy developed specifically for your case based on an in depth knowledge of Florida foreclosure laws.

 If you want a reinstatement of the loan, or to negotiate a settlement through a short-sale or deed-in-lieu of foreclosure, an aggressive defense presented by a well qualified Cocoa foreclosure attorney can be the key to getting a favorable outcome in your case.
 If settlement is not an option, you need a Florida foreclosure attorney with trial experience fighting foreclosures.

 If you are one of the many people facing foreclosure in Florida because you are in danger of missing a payment, if you are already behind on your payments and expect to receive a notice of default soon, if have received notice that your lender intends to start the foreclosure process, or if you have already been served with the complaint, then you probably have a lot of questions about what you should do.

 Every case is different so you cannot assume that what has happened to others will happen to you.
 There are different lenders, different mortgage loan terms, and different financial circumstances in every foreclosure.
 You need a well qualified Florida foreclosure attorney to help answer your questions about Florida foreclosure laws and advise you of the best options available.